BukHUM/cms/README.md

 - Maintain proper database relationships with foreign key constraints
 - Use consistent naming conventions for tables and controllers
 - Organize controllers in appropriate namespaces (Backend/Frontend)
+- Use `updateOrCreate()` in seeders to prevent duplicate data
+- Keep seeder files minimal and focused on essential data only

 ## License